dhont/win-usb-creator-linux/README.md

 - **Important:** The download link for the Windows 11 ISO is only valid for 24 hours.
 You will need to update the script with the new URL if the link expires.
 - Make sure to back up any important data on your USB drive before running the script, as this process will erase all data on the drive.
 - The script checks if the ISO file is already downloaded.
 If it's smaller than 10 MB, it will stop and prompt you to check the URL.
+- The script now includes a check to see if the USB stick is bootable after the `dd` process.
+If `boot-info` is not installed, the script will prompt the user to install it or skip the boot check.
 ```

 Feel free to copy and use this for your repository.
-If you need any further assistance, just let me know! 😊
+Let me know if you have any other questions or need further assistance! 😊